wllmkphrt/ECA/README.md

 # ECA
 a program for generating colormaps of elementary cellular automata

-I gained an interest in cellular automata after reading the science fiction book Permutation City, by Greg Egan, and did a bit of studying about them after finishing the book.
+I gained an interest in cellular automata after reading the science fiction book _Permutation City_ by Greg Egan, and did a bit of studying about them after finishing the book.
 I learned about von Neumann neighborhoods, Conway's Game of Life, and Wolfram's elementary cellular automata, the latter of which I thought would be the perfect opportunity to get some good practice coding while learning about something interesting.
 There are already programs which do this exact thing available elsewhere, but I thought it would be fun to build a program from scratch which can run the elementary cellular automata rules on binary input states